mcliff1/aws/README.md

+#### VPC
 <table width="100%">
 <tr><th><a href="#">vpc.json</a></th></tr>
 <tr><td>
 The *vpc.json* Cloud Formation template will build out a VPC with private and public subnets.
 This provides outputs for subnet and security information that other scripts may leverage.
+This provides the basis for other templates.

 <h6>Create Details</h6>
 <h6>Parameters</h6>